taviandir/confetti-extension/README.md

 # CONfetti - Make CON great again!

 This is the source code for the browser extension CONfetti.
+Install in your Chrome or Chromium-based browser here: https://chrome.google.com/webstore/detail/confetti/meibidpiiljmhnhfpcbhjoiemkopmkpb?hl=en

 ## Disclaimer